 Learning the math facts is important, but it is often seen as drudgery to children.
-The best way for kids to learn their math facts and improve their speed and mastery with repetition.
+The best way for kids to learn their math facts and improve their speed and fluency is through repetition.
 You could use flashcards to quiz and drill your student, but why not use a fun game that only requires some dice and five minutes a day?

 How to practice math facts in 5-minutes a day

 Depending on the developmental level of your child, use six, ten, twelve, or thirty-sided dice.
 (You can also use a combination of the above-mentioned dice.
 See examples in the video below.)
 All of the calculations will be mental so start with lower sided dice and work up to larger numbers.
-You want your student to be successful and improve mastery instead of be frustrated.
+You want your student to be successful and improve his fluency instead of getting frustrated.

 - Set a timer for three-to-five minutes.

 - Roll two dice.
 If you only have one die, roll it two times.

 - Have your student add, subtract, or multiply the two numbers that were rolled on the dice.

 - When the timer goes off, the math drill is complete for the day.

-- Optional: Record the number of correct answers on the free record sheet and watch your child’s speed and accuracy improve over time.
+- Record the number of correct answers on the free record sheet and watch your child’s speed and accuracy improve over time.

 Find more math manipulative and game suggestions in the math manipulative post series.